 Although cascara is historically boiled as a hot tea across the world, its uses are fairly ubiquitous and consumers within the coffee trade are starting to take note and get creative.
 Just quickly browsing around the internet for more ideas on how to activate the natural sweetness of cascara, we found recipes for simple syrups, sparkling sodas, cold brews, cocktails, and even soaps.

-The health benefits of drinking cascara in its many forms, especially as a hot tea, are plentiful.
-For one, cascara was reported to be a great source of antioxidants2.
-Additionally, because cascara encases the seed that eventually becomes roasted coffee, caffeine is activated naturally when cascara is brewed/steeped similarly to tea3.
-You can enjoy similar levels of caffeine in both coffee and cascara, making it a nice alternative to coffee when you are sick or feeling something different.
+Additionally, the health benefits of drinking cascara in its many forms, especially as a hot tea, are plentiful.
+For starters, cascara has been clinically reported to be a great source of antioxidants2.
+On top of this, because cascara encases the caffeine-infused coffee seed that eventually becomes roasted coffee, caffeine is naturally activated when cascara is brewed/steeped similarly to tea3.
+You can enjoy similar levels of caffeine in both coffee and cascara, making it a nice alternative to coffee when you are sick or in the mood for something different.

-Here at Alma, we found use for the naturally sweet flavors of dried cascara in our Cascara Mimosa recipe.
+Here at Alma, our R&D café team has found use for the naturally sweet flavors of dried cascara in our Cascara Mimosa recipe.
 Simply boil a cup of cascara, a cup of brown sugar, and a cup of water.
 In a matter of minutes, you’ll have your own cascara simple syrup to add to cocktails or coffees of your choosing!